pedrovgs/LedStorm/README.md

 # LedStorm

-Imagination, some leds, and a RaspberryPi will take you wherever you want
+Imagination, some leds, and a RaspberryPi will take you wherever you want.